Christian Story: God's protection in moments of danger

 Next

-God is in control: Letting go of my five-year plan and trusting the Holy Spirit
+God is in control: My testimony of letting go of my five-year plan and trusting the Holy Spirit